 - Fire forensic science

-- New approaches to fire protection system design and risk analysis
+- New approaches to fire protection system design and risk analysis validated by experimental data or by fire loss data.

 The content of the Journal of Fire Sciences places particular emphasis on materials, products and systems used in the transportation, electrical & electronic areas, construction, finishing and furnishing of occupancies.
 Consequently, the Journal is especially relevant for manufacturers, designers, users, and regulators involved with construction, transportation, textile, and numerous other industries where fire safety is of importance.
 Forum discussions on the intersection of fire science, fire safety engineering, and regulatory issues however, are within scope, and will be engaged in special issues from time to time where key researchers in these fields come together for special issues to give their hypotheses on these key issues for other researchers to discuss and develop experiments to prove/disprove these hypotheses.